Logotipo

 FICO Score Requirements: Which Cards Accept 580-650 Credit Range

-I spent two years rebuilding my credit from 540 to 720, and during that journey, I applied for dozens of cards in the fair credit range.
-The approval process isn’t what most websites tell you.
-Some cards that claim to accept “fair credit” actually want 680+ scores, while others approved me at 590 with surprising credit limits.
+Some cards that claim to accept “fair credit” actually want 680+ scores, while others approve at 590 with surprising credit limits.

-If you’re sitting in that 580-650 FICO range, you’re not stuck with terrible options.
-You just need to know which cards actually approve fair credit applicants versus which ones just advertise to them.
+In the 580-650 FICO range, good options exist — you just need to know which cards actually approve fair credit applicants versus which ones just advertise to them.

 What Does Fair Credit Really Mean to Card Issuers?